Chocolate Chip Banana Muffins Recipe

 4. Stir flour mixture into wet mixture in 2-3 batches until well blended.
 However, be careful to not over-mix or your muffins may have tunnels.
 You can do this by hand with a wooden spoon or with a hand or stand mixer.

 5. Pour evenly into 2 12-cup muffin tins.
 I like to use a large scoop as I do for cookies for equal-sized muffins.
-This one by OXO is my fave as it is smooth and doesn't require a spoon.

 6. Bake for 12-17 minutes until dark golden brown - stick a toothpick in the middle and it should remain clean.
 If your oven has a hot spot, you may want to rotate pans halfway through.

-7. Remove from oven and let cool in tins for 1-2 minutes on cooling rack.
+7. Remove from oven and let cool in tins for 5 - 10 minutes on cooling rack.

 9. Store at room temperature in air-tight container or bag for up to 3 days or longer in fridge or freezer.